matthew-johnson/gpt-from-scratch/README.md

 - `load_dataset`: Downloads and processes the dataset, splitting it into training and validation sets.

 ### **2. Model Architecture**
-- `GPTLanguageModel`: The main transformer-based language model.
+- `GPTLanguageModel`: The main transformer-based language model implemented in Tinygrad.
   - Token and positional embeddings.
   - Multi-head self-attention (`MultiHeadAttention` and `Head` classes).
-  - Feedforward layers (`FeedFoward` class).
+  - Feedforward layers (`FeedForward` class).
   - Layer normalization and dropout.

 ### **3. Training and Evaluation**
 - `get_batch`: Generates batches of input-target pairs for training.
 - `estimate_loss`: Evaluates the model's performance on training and validation sets.
-- Training loop: Trains the model using the Adam optimizer.
+- Training loop: Trains the model using a Tinygrad optimizer.

 ### **4. Text Generation**
 - `generate`: Generates text by sampling from the model's predictions.